-Sump pump failure can lead to a very serious flood in your basement if you have no backup system in place.
+Sump pump failure is the leading cause of basement floods.
 You should never count on just one pump to keep your basement or crawl space dry.

 Like any mechanical utility within your home, your sump pump can eventually fail.
 A sump pump contains moving parts that can wear out or malfunction over the years.

 The best way to make sure your home is protected from a sump pump failure is to make sure that you have a battery backup pump and secondary sump pump ready to operate in an emergency.

 At Foundation Systems of Michigan, we install sump pump systems that are equipped to handle your basement water problem.

 Sump pumps lose power for a variety of reasons.
 Aside from the obvious power failure, it's possible for a circuit to trip, especially for pumps plugged into GFI outlets.

 At Foundation Systems of Michigan, we've also seen many cases where the pump was unplugged by someone who needed to use the outlet, but forgot to plug the sump back into the outlet.
 In some situations, this has led to water damage to nearly everything stored in the basement.

 You'll be glad to have a battery backup sump pump installed!